seathasky/FF14-MAC_ModSupport/README.md

 # FF14 on MAC w/ Full Mod Support via Crossover 21
 **Alternative method of running FF14 on Mac + Mod Support.**

+This requires a legit copy of Crossover 21 or later to work!
+Cracked versions of CX will actually tank your performance.
+Support Codeweavers, it's worth it!

 **WARNING:**
-Performance may vary, and M1 users will see little perfomance gains here, but you can still use this method for Mod support!
+Performance may vary, and M1 users have reported that they are doubling fps but using this method has no guarantee!

-This requires a copy of Crossover 21 or later to work!
+(THIS METHOD MAY DEPRECIATE SHORTLY AS MARZENT IS WORKING ON AN EASIER WAY TO GET THIS UP AND RUNNING)

 ------------------------------------------------------------------------------------------------------------